abielli2020/Airbnb-Sentiment-Analysis/README.md

 ------------------------------------------------------------------------

-## Author
+## 🧠 Author

 **Alessandra Bielli**\
+Data Analyst | Marketing Scientist
 Connect with me on [LinkedIn](https://www.linkedin.com/in/alessandrabielli) or [GitHub](https://github.com/abielli2020).

 Feel free to explore, fork, and contribute to this project!

 ------------------------------------------------------------------------